This post is written in light of Mental Health Awareness Month.

 It was a year after all that where I began to have mental problems with food.
 I used to love cooking; I was the girl who moved into an apartment at 18 and was most excited about having a kitchen.
 I cooked all my meals from scratch during college.
 I don't know when my cooking aversion happened.
 It was a slow downward spiral: cooking began to stress me out and I couldn't enjoy what I made.
 Eventually, all food stopped being enjoyable.

 I can only assume I'm in this place for a reason.
 Maybe it's good for me to be helpless like this.
 Maybe it's a good thing that I'm constantly reminded I'm not in control of my life.
 Because I'm not.
 We're not.
-Crap like this happens, and we can either get steamrolled or marry someone who likes to cook.
+Crap like this happens, and we can either get steamrolled or fall for someone who likes to cook.